uwplse/szalinski/README.md

 Due to this, the numbers in the `#Tri` column may vary in this artifact.

 ### Reproducing Figure 14

+We have included in the repo the 2,127 examples from Thingiverse that we evaluated on in the paper.
+The remainder of the 12,939 scraped from Thingiverse were either malformed or used features not supported by Szalinski.

 *NOTE:* Running this part takes about an hour.
 We recommend first reproducing `Figure 15` and
 `Table 2`, both of which take much less time.